yizhanyang/Uncertainty-Estimation-BNN/README.md

 `Aleatoric uncertainty`: captures noise inherent in the observations. (e.g, in the example above, probably not dangerous if they are not hungry).
 ## Method
+`MC Dropout`
-`MC Dropout`: Don’t change structure of NN,
+* Don’t change structure of NN
-Dropout: weight = 0,
+* Set weight = 0 when drop out
-Probability = drop w/ total w,
+* Probability = drop weight/ total weight
-Open drop out during prediction,
+* Open drop out during prediction
-Deviation between confidence and hit probabilty = 0.1656.
 [Original Paper: Dropout as a Bayesian Approximation](https://arxiv.org/abs/1506.02142)
+* Result: Deviation between confidence and hit probabilty = 0.1656